leandrotiburske/BipolarDisorder/Lipidome/README.md

+# Lipidome

+## Raw files conversion

-`.raw` mass espectometry files were converted to `.mzXML` fomat using the following command:
+`.raw` mass espectometry files were converted to `.mzXML` fomat using the following Linux command:

 ```
 for file in *.raw;